 Another option is to take the train from Zurich’s main train station to Gossau, St. Gallen (Gossau SG).
 From Gossau, St. Gallen, there are direct trains going to Appenzell.

 To get from Zurich to Appenzell by car, drive via A1 and take the St. Gallen exit.
 Follow Route 8, signs to Appenzell / Hundwil, and exit onto Sonder.
 Once you are in Appenzell town, there is a parking lot right about the entrance of the village called Parkplatz Brauereiplatz.

-You can see the parking lot to the left in the image below.
+You can see the parking lot to the left in the image above.
 Cross this bridge that runs above the stream and you will find yourself in Appenzell.

 Appenzell is a charming little village known for its beautiful buildings, alpine folk traditions, and art.